pazilla/my-first-alphabet-book-free-culture/index.markdown

 </div>
 </div>
 <div>
-If this is useful, please donate.
-If it continues to be useful, please continue to donate.
+If this is useful right now, please donate right now.
 </div>
 <div>
 If you would enjoy changes here or have a question, please <a href="//github.com/pazilla/my-first-alphabet-book-free-culture/issues">create an issue</a> or text 1(919)480-8089.